spatank/curiosity-graphs/README.md

 ## Code Overview

-The 'GraphRL/' folder contains the following files:
+The *GraphRL/* folder contains the following files:
 1. *environment.py*: defines a graph environment and handles agent-environment interactions during simulations.
-2. 'agents_baseline.py': implements the maximum degree, minimum degree and random baseline agents.
+2. *agents_baseline.py*: implements the maximum degree, minimum degree and random baseline agents.
-3. 'agent_GNN.py': implements the GNN agents.
+3. *agent_GNN.py*: implements the GNN agents.
-4. 'helpers_simulation.py': contains code to simulate the agent-environment interaction and a function consisting of the training loop.
+4. *helpers_simulation.py*: contains code to simulate the agent-environment interaction and a function consisting of the training loop.
-5. 'helpers_rewards.py': contains functions to compute the number of topological cavities and the compressibility of networks.
+5. *helpers_rewards.py*: contains functions to compute the number of topological cavities and the compressibility of networks.
-6. 'helpers_miscellaneous.py': defines helper functions and classes useful for training and performance evaluation.
+6. *helpers_miscellaneous.py*: defines helper functions and classes useful for training and performance evaluation.

 ### Training for Synthetic Environments
-1. Build synthetic graph environments using the notebook located at 'Notebooks/data_processing_synthetic.ipynb.'
-Generated networks are placed inside the 'Environments/' folder.
+1. Build synthetic graph environments using the notebook located at *Notebooks/data_processing_synthetic.ipynb*.
+Generated networks are placed inside the *Environments/* folder.
-2. In 'train_GNN_synthetic.py', specify the parameters for the training process:
+2. In *train_GNN_synthetic.py*, specify the parameters for the training process:
-      1. run: creates a folder in 'Runs/' to store training and validation curves and model checkpoints specific to the current training run.
+      1. run: creates a folder in *Runs/* to store training and validation curves and model checkpoints specific to the current training run.
-      2. network_type: specify the model used to build synthetic graph environments; 'synthetic_ER', 'synthetic_BA', 'synthetic_RG', or 'synthetic_WS'.
+      2. network_type: specify the model used to build synthetic graph environments; *synthetic_ER*, *synthetic_BA*, *synthetic_RG*, or *synthetic_WS*.
       3. size: specify the size of the training, validation, and testing datasets; options include 'mini', 'small', 'medium', or 'large'; note that the datasets must first be created according to Step 1.
       4. feature_mode: specify the node attributes; we use the local degree profile, 'LDP', for each node; options include 'random' and 'constant'.
       5. reward_function: specify which exploration objective the GNN is being trained for, 'betti_numbers' for IGT and 'compressibility' for CPT; any function handle that accepts a network as input and outputs a scalar is a valid specification.